theweswing/letters_and_numbers/README.md

 Ex:
 [T, I, Y, I, D, R, P, L, I]

-My answer was "TRIP" a 4.
+User's answer is "TRIP" a 4.

-After answering, I would see that other answers included: dirtily (7), tidily(6), triply(6), etc.
+After answering, User would see that other answers included: dirtily (7), tidily(6), triply(6), etc.

-And I would see that x% of users answered TRIP, where my score placed on average today, etc.
+And User would see that x% of users answered TRIP, where User's score placed on average today, etc.

 # Numbers: